Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Equilibrium states for interacting quantum field theory

 In a first step we construct the algebra corresponding to the free theory ($\lambda=0$).
 We label the elements $O$ of the algebra by functionals on the classical configuration space which in our case is the space of smooth functions $\phi$ on Minkowski space,

-where $f_n$ is a compactly supported distribution on $\mathbb{M}^n$ which is symmetric under permutations of the arguments.
+where $f_n$ is a compactly supported distribution on $\mathbb{M}^n$ which is symmetric under permutations of the arguments and where we used the measure induced by the Minkowski metric.
 The spacetime support $\mathrm{supp}\,O$ of $O$ is the smallest closed subset $G$ of Minkowski space such that $\supp f_n\subset G^n$ for all $n$. $O$ is called regular if all $f_n$ are smooth, and it is local if all $f_n$ are of the form

 with a partial differential operator $P$ with smooth compactly supported coefficients.

 The product of regular observables is defined in terms of the commutator function $\Delta$, which is the retarded minus advanced fundamental solution of $(\square-m^2)\phi=f$.
 In the sense of generating functionals it is given by